Seagate/kmip-go/cmd/kms/README.md

 ## Introduction

 ***kms*** is a command line tool to connect to a KMS Server and execute KMIP operations.
-This is an interactive tool providing feedback both as console output as well ad multi-level logging using structured and contextual logging.
+This is an interactive tool providing feedback both as console output as well as multi-level logging using structured and contextual logging.

 This tool provides:
 - support for KMIP 1.4 and 2.0 versions
-- variable configuration settings
+- dynamic configuration settings
 - loading and storing json-file-based configuration settings
 - executing open and close KMS server sessions
 - executing create, activate, get, locate, revoke, and destroy key operations
 - running a script file
-- dynamic multi-level logging
+- multi-level logging adjustable from the prompt

 ## Table of Contents
 * [(1) building kms](#section1)